Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 Giovanni Barracco studied the classics at a young age and became enamored with ancient civilizations.
 He bequeathed his antiquities collection to the city in 1902.
 You’ll find a remarkable collection of Egyptian, Mesopotamian, Phoenician, and Etruscan art.

-23. Museums of Rescued Art
+23. Museum of Rescued Art

 The Museo dell’Arte Salvata is a new museum in Rome that opened in June 2022.
 It’s housed within the massive Octagonal Hall in the National Roman Museum in the Baths of Diocletian.